linkby-hiring/linkby-hiring.github.io/tech/exercises/full-stack-developer.md

 For this particular page, the widget should show up at the end of the article - i.e. after the last paragraph of content for `28, App Store` and before the next section `Working hard, or hardly working?`.

-- If the integration is set up properly, you should see a Pubfeed article being loaded at the location of the snippet as such:
+- If the integration is set up properly, you should see a random Pubfeed article being loaded at the location of the snippet as such:

 ![Pubfeed on Timeout.com](/assets/pubfeed-timeout.jpg?raw=true)

 - The exercise is designed to gauge your ability to be creative in replicating the page in the simplest way and shortest time possible. **You are not required to rebuild the page or code the HTML/CSS from scratch.**

+- Your submission will include a single `index.html` file that can be run on a web server, as well as any assets required for the page.

-- If you do not already have a local web server to serve static HTML, we recommend you set up a [simple Node.js http server](https://www.npmjs.com/package/http-server) for this exercise and have a script that runs the server on `npm run dev`
+- If you do not already have a local web server to serve static HTML, we recommend you set up a [simple Node.js http server](https://www.npmjs.com/package/http-server) for this exercise and have a script that runs the server on `npm run dev` (you can include the JS files in the submission)

 ## Questions & Assistance